United-Sapiens/.github/profile/README.md

 ## <img src="https://raw.githubusercontent.com/United-Sapiens/.github/main/profile/assets/globe-icon.png" height="18px">  Our Global Goals

 - End of the veto power of the five permanent members (China, United States, France, United Kingdom, Russia) in the United Nations Security Council;
+- Recognition of the Security Council as the only official military alliance, for the benefit of all member countries of the United Nations;
 - Termination of all current military alliances (e.g. NATO);
-- Maintenance of non-violent protests against dictatorial governments;
-- Incorporation of the Universal Declaration of Human Rights into the current constitutions of all member countries of the United Nations.
+- Incorporation of the Universal Declaration of Human Rights into the constitutions of all member countries of the United Nations;
+- Maintenance of non-violent protests against existing dictatorial governments.

 <p align="justify">As you can see, there is a lot to be done to make the world a better place.
 Anyone can contribute the way they can.
 You can also contribute if you are interested.
 Join the conversation on Twitter and Reddit.
 Criticism and suggestions are very welcome.</p>